 - Mennonite women in Congo spread the gospel through literacy

-South Africa – support church leaders with Bible conferences, women’s theology groups and theological education.
+South Africa – We support church leaders with Bible conferences, women’s theology groups, theological education and conflict resolution.

 - Change agents from Palestine and South Africa seek to disrupt systemic violence